Who are you?

 A census tract is simply a division used by the U.S. Census bureau to collect and analyze demographic information.
 A typical Manhattan Census tract is something like 5 North-South blocks by 2 East-West blocks, although the size and shape can vary dramatically depending on land use and population density.
 The parts of the boroughs that use any sort of regular grid pattern for streets generally have tracts that are about the same size or slightly larger, while more suburban and rural parts of the city (most notably Staten Island) have much larger tracts.
 Parts of the city without a significant permanent population (parks, airports, unpopulated islands, train yards, cemeteries) are generally one very large census tract.

 The Census bureau also slightly changes and updates the tract borders each census.
-However, since the 2010 Census actually resulted in 50 fewer Census Tracts, I'm still using the 2000 boundaries.
+However, since the 2010 Census actually resulted in 50 fewer Census Tracts, I still used the 2000 boundaries.

 The NYC department of City Planning has a wonderful interactive map of New York City where you can view demographic information by census tract here.